 Yes.
 Most certification and exam fees are eligible.
 Please note that some re-certification fees are not be eligible.

-No. Any nurse employed in an eligible setting may apply.
+No. Any RN or NP employed in an eligible setting may apply.

 Please submit your completed application form within 90 days (three months) after the education end date.
 The education end date is the last day of the class/course, or day of exam – not when marks/grades are accessed.